-Since I now regularly make raw almond milk, I decided to invest in bulk almonds to save money.
-It got me wondering what else I could do with them, and I decided to try homemade almond butter.
-It’s unbelievably easy and incredibly economical.
+Since I now love making homemade almond milk, I decided to invest in bulk almonds to save money.
+It got me wondering what else I could do with them, and homemade almond butter was the next logical step!

 - 1 cup raw almonds (use blanched almonds for a smoother consistency)

-- 1/4 teaspoon salt
+- 1/4 teaspoon kosher salt

 - Slowly add the oil while the machine is on, and continue to puree until smooth.
 This will take several minutes.
 Scrape down the sides periodically.